httpwg/http-extensions/draft-ietf-httpbis-priority.md

 attack, [CVE-2019-9513] aka "Resource Loop", is based on using priority signals to manipulate the server's stored prioritization state.

-HTTP/2 priority signals depend on in-order delivery, leading to challenges in porting the approach to protocols that do not provide global ordering.
-For example, it could not be supported in HTTP/3 {{HTTP3}} without changing the signals and their processing.
+HTTP/2 priority signals are required to be delivered and processed in the order they are sent so that the receiver handling is deterministic.
+Porting HTTP/2 priority signals to protocols that do not provide this guarantee presents challenges.
+For example, HTTP/3 {{HTTP3}} lacks global ordering, which meant that early attempts to port HTTP/2 priority signals required adding more information to the signals and more complicated processing.
+The problems with the porting design could not be easily resolved across multiple draft iterations and ultimately the feature was entirely dropped before publication.

 Considering the problems with the deployment of RFC 7540 stream priority, and the difficulties in adapting it to HTTP/3, continuing to base prioritization on